bestia-dev/GuitaraokeLeader/README.md

 5. Followers must click on `Start user interaction` because javascript need a user `interaction` with the page.
 Nothing else to do for the follower.
 6. The leader clicks on the song name.
 It broadcasts a msg to all connected followers.
 They can all see the name of the song.
 7. The leader clicks `Play`.
 It sends a msg to all connected followers to start playing he song.
-8. The follower page is muted because the sound can be out-of-sync.
-If the follower wants, he can unmute it and sync the sound manually.
+8. The follower page is muted because the sound can be disturbingly out-of-sync.
 9. Finally click on `Fullscreen lyrics` to see the lyrics and chords in full screen.

 ## Javascript ES2020